Davis Polk & Wardwell LLP, founded in New York City more

-Its highly-regarded litigation practice-which includes a top-notch
+tax.
+Its highly regarded litigation practice-which includes a

-U.S. Supreme Court.
+cases before the U.S. Supreme Court.

 Davis Polk dates back to 1849, making it one of the oldest law

 firms in the United States.
 Original founder Francis Bangs made his

 name opposing the legendary Boss Tweed and his Tammany Hall

 cronies.
 Bangs' successor, Francis Stetson, was quick to recognize

 the growing importance of corporate work.
 In 1887, banker and

 industrialist John Pierpont Morgan selected Stetson for his chief

 Railroad and create General Electric.
 Morgan's businesses, in their